msalemor/ai-tutors/genai-development/genai-intro.md

 Using these roles helps structure the conversation, allowing the model to distinguish between instructions, user input, and its own replies for more coherent and context-aware interactions.

-> **Note:** The `system` role is optional but highly recommended for consistent and predictable model behavior.
+> **Note:** The `system` role is "optional" but highly recommended for consistent and predictable model behavior.
 It is especially important in agent-based systems, where each agent may have a distinct function or responsibility.

 ### 1.15 - Managing the chat history